 The COVID-19 pandemic is causing economic disruption worldwide.

 Note that as the current economic situation is changing daily, our information is also subject to change.

 A second wave of job losses

 The wage subsidy for employers will end soon and could mean they can no longer afford to keep their staff.
-Infometrics predicts that 80,000 more people could be out of work by September 2020.
+Infometrics forecasts unemployment to rise above 8.0% by the end of 2020.